 Adding value to these conservation easements is simple!

-- Identify any forest and farmland easements closed after May 15, 2015, in which no federal funding was used.
+- Identify any permanent forest and farmland easements on private land recorded after May 15, 2015, in which no federal funding was used.

-- Determine if the project was located within the LI Sound Watershed.
+- Determine if the project was located within the Long Island Sound Watershed.
 If needed, look at this map.
 Map instructions here.

 - Confirm that the non-federal funding was not used as a match to other federal grants.